 The GGGI staff is visiting the community mid-day during the week and has respectfully asked the Chief of the village to convene a community discussion about this.
 The Chief and the community people understand they will need to select one of this income generating activities, and they are eager to partner with GGGI.
-The Chief went house to house to ask everyone to attend the meeting, which will be held in the traditional meeting space outside the Chief's hut.
+The Chief and the Town Crier went house to house to ask everyone to attend the meeting, which will be held in the traditional meeting space outside the Chief's hut.
 The Chief will welcome the facilitator, who will then begin their work with the community.
-This reflects a consideration of all community members as integral parts of any development, taking place in the village.